Art Portfolio Scholarship

 Finalist Judging Criteria:

-All finalists should be present and will receive recognition at the Awards Ceremony, where the winner and runner-up will be announced.
-In the event that the winner is unable to take the trip in May, the runner-up may take the trip instead.
+All finalists should be present and will receive recognition at the Awards Ceremony, where the winners will be announced.